caseywatts/starting-a-business/content/Taxes and Legal Structures.md

 ---

+My favorite place to learn more about these is [the YouTube channel "All Up In Yo' Business with Attorney Aiden Durham"](https://www.youtube.com/@allupinyobiz)

+Any of these less-formal sources will cite and reference all of the legal sources (IRS.gov etc) -- it just really helps to have things organized in terms of what YOU are wondering / looking into in the moment (which irs.gov does NOT do so well lol)

 ### Legal/Organizational Structures

-Differences between Sole Proprietorship, LLC, S-Corp etc
+todo: Differences between Sole Proprietorship, LLC, S-Corp etc

 ### Filing Taxes + Deductions